lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### July 23, 2017

+I have missed Olli's actual birthday!!
+D: But I think the game will be still cool even late, so I will keep working on it... maybe I can finish by August 23?

 ### July 20, 2017

 Aha!!
 The player is un-stuck!!
 For some reason, I couldn't just set current_room = parse_input(player_input, current_room) -- maybe because it calls current_room, so it would be recursively weird? -- but it totally worked to set next room = the parsed input, and THEN set current_room = next_room!
 Move function is restored.
 Now it's like I never even broke it...